scientifichackers/react-pages/README.md

 ...
 ```

-**Remeber to use `react-pages runserver` instead of `manage.py runserver`!**
+#### Remember to use `react-pages runserver` instead of `manage.py runserver`!

 That's it!
-React Pages will pick-up the "my_page" page from "my_project" project and do the necessary work to transpire react JSX.
+React Pages will pick-up the "my_page" page from "my_project"
+ project and do the necessary work to transpire react JSX.

 #### Django Context